Build-time dependency patching for Android

 Vincent Bernat

 This post shows how to patch an external dependency for an Android project at build-time with Gradle.
-This leverages the Transform API and Javassist, a Java bytecode manipulation tool.
+It relies on the Transform API and Javassist, a Java bytecode manipulation tool.

 buildscript {